Explorer-art/Explorer-art/README.md

 ## Interesting facts

-⚙️ I'm currently working on my operating system
+⚙️ I'm currently learning Java and creating plugins for servers in Minecraft

 🌐 I love network technologies and everything related to them (servers, scanners, protocols)